Theodore Shackley: Iran–Contra affair

-On February 5, 1986, Shackley was interviewed by the Tower Commission investigating the Iran–Contra affair.
-Shackley reported that he met with General Manucher Hashemi, the former head of SAVAK's counterintelligence division, in Hamburg, West Germany in November 1984.
-There, Hashemi introduced Shackley to Manucher Ghorbanifar stating that Ghorbanifar's contacts in Iran were "fantastic".
+On February 5, 1987, Shackley was interviewed by the Tower Commission investigating the Iran–Contra affair.
+Shackley reported that he met with General Manucher Hashemi, the former head of SAVAK's counterintelligence division, in Hamburg, West Germany, in November 1984.
+There, Hashemi introduced Shackley to Manucher Ghorbanifar, stating that Ghorbanifar's contacts in Iran were "fantastic".
 Ghorbanifar, known to the CIA as a person of questionable reliability and veracity, attempted to show that he and Hashemi had influence in Iran by stating that the Iranians would be willing to trade captured Soviet equipment for TOW missiles.
-Ghorbanifar also proposed that a cash payment be offered as ransom for the four American hostages held in Beirut, Lebanon (which included William Francis Buckley*) and that he act as the intermediary.
+Ghorbanifar also proposed that a cash payment be offered as ransom for the four American hostages held in Beirut, Lebanon (which included William Francis Buckley) and that he act as the intermediary.
 Shackley stated that Ghorbanifar presented a deadline of December 7, 1984.

 Shackley prepared a memorandum regarding the proposal and sent it to General Vernon A. Walters with the United States Department of State.
-According to Shackley, the State Department responded stating that they would attempt to solve the problem through other channels. *(Vernon Walters did not respond to or resolve the problem of William Francis Buckley's capture, and he was later tortured to death by the Iranians and his body was never returned to his family in the United States.)
+According to Shackley, the State Department responded, stating that they would attempt to solve the problem through other channels.
 In May 1985, Shackley discussed the hostage issue with Michael Ledeen and shared that he had received no response from Walters regarding the report he had prepared regarding the November meeting with Ghorbanifar.
 Ledeen asked for a copy of the report and stated that others were still interested in investigating the hostage issue.
 In June, Shackley prepared an updated second report that outlined a similar proposal from Ghorbanifar in which he suggested a "discussion of a quid pro quo that involved items other than money."
-He gave the report to Ledeen who forwarded it to Oliver North, the staff officer on the National Security Council responsible for counter-terrorism.
+He gave the report to Ledeen, who forwarded it to Oliver North, the staff officer on the National Security Council responsible for counter-terrorism.
 The report outlined a similar proposal from Ghorbanifar in which he suggested a "discussion of a quid pro quo that involved items other than money."
 It also received no response.